-Only some films can’t be brought back so easily.
+Hollywood adores recycling its greatest hits, only some films can’t be brought back so easily.

 Times change.
 PC sensibilities do, too, thanks to our freedom-snuffing age.
 Suddenly, remaking some ’80s movies, for example, becomes a thorny affair.

 That’s assuming the studio behind the project wants the movie to resemble the source material.
 Consider the liberties taken when “Jem and the Holograms” enjoyed a big-screen reboot.
+Another example of a reboot that went awry?

 Which brings us to the following seven films.
 Each came out during the Reagan Era.
 Each would be difficult to stage today for a number of reasons.
 Let’s break them down and share why we shouldn’t hold our collective breath to see them back on the big screen.